 - 25% of our arable land is included in an environmental scheme, such as Countryside Stewardship or EFA.

 - The hedgerows, surrounding our 43 fields, have remained in place for at least the last 100 years.

 - We use solar energy to run the dairy during the day and reduce our energy consumption.

 - We use local suppliers where possible.
 We source 98.5% of our cows’ feed from the UK, with 82% grown here on the farm.
 We do not feed soya to our cows.

 - To protect our grassland from overgrazing and compaction, we use a traditional paddock grazing system, giving the pasture plenty of time to recover between visits.

 - We bed our cows on straw, which comes from neighbouring farms.
-Straw is a great sustainable bedding, which keeps the cows warm, comfortable and absorbs ammonia, which prevents it being released into the atmosphere.
+Straw is a great local sustainable bedding, which keeps the cows warm, comfortable and absorbs ammonia, which prevents it being released into the atmosphere.